DPDK/dpdk/doc/guides/tools/dts.rst

      You may specify the optional hugepage configuration in the DTS config file.
      If you do, DTS will take care of configuring hugepages, overwriting your current SUT hugepage configuration.
+     Configuration of hugepages via DTS allows only for allocation of 2MB hugepages, as doing so prevents accidental/over allocation of hugepage sizes not recommended during runtime due to contiguous memory space requirements.
+     Thus, if you require hugepage sizes not equal to 2MB, then this configuration must be done outside of the DTS framework.

    * System under test configuration